 P.S.
 Can you find all the “mistakes”?

-88 Responses to “The Impotence of Proofreading”
+88 thoughts on “The Impotence of Proofreading”

 How right you are.
 I’m not much of a proofreader of my own content, then one day when I’m randomly reading some of it I see terrible mistakes 🙁 So I should definitely proofread more often.